mhsefidgar/Cpp/dataStorageCpp.md

 delete[] dynamicArray; // free the allocated memory
 ```

-8. Standard Template Library (STL) Containers: STL containers provide ready-to-use data structures with built-in functionality.
+8.  **Standard Template Library (STL) Containers**: STL containers provide ready-to-use data structures with built-in functionality.
 They are part of the Standard Library and include vectors, lists, maps, queues, stacks, etc. Here's an example using a vector:

 ```